 After 10 years later OS started using Disks and in the same year (1960) the first version of UNIX OS was invented.

-In this article you can read about 9 types of operating systems, to understand the key requirements for an OS and the significance of the major features of an OS, it is useful to consider how OS has evolved over the years.
+In this article you can read about 9 types of operating systems (examples of operating system), to understand the key requirements for an OS and the significance of the major features of an OS, it is useful to consider how OS has evolved over the years.

 These machines are called with the computer as Bare Machine.
 Resources of these systems are dedicated to a single program until its completion.

-Every computer system is programed in its machine language which was a cumbersome job.
+Every computer system is programmed in its machine language which was a cumbersome job.

 Programs were developed by manually translating sequences of instructions into binary or some other code whose base is an integral power of 2.